TalEliyahu/Acronymy.io/README.md

 Install Angular CLI package by following this command ```npm install -g @angular/cli```

 ## Install Http Server
 Make sure you have installed http server e.g Apache and its running.
+You can test this by typing http://localhost:8080 in browser.

 ## Download Acronymy